What Is a Neck Lift?

 Successfully recovering from a neck lift necessitates being gentle for a couple of weeks.
 For the first day afterward, the patient’s movement will be highly limited, and constant bed rest is highly recommended for about a week or so.
 Additionally, after the procedure is done, you’ll have to have a drain placed in to collect excess fluid.
 This is often removed two days after the operation.
 The stitches won’t be in for much longer, as they usually come out between day seven and day ten.

 Generally, a neck lift requires that the patient take about two weeks off from work.
 If you work manual labor or heavy lifting, you may have to take more time off.
 It will be a few weeks before you can return to weightlifting.
 Be sure to confer with your doctor or specialist!

 Male Treatment Cost & Consultation

 Book your consultation with us today in New York, Chicago, or Los Angeles.
 For more information about neck lift surgery for men, please call fill out our contact form to set up your neck lift consultation today.
-Dr. Steinbrech is a member of the American Society of Plastic Surgeons and American Society for Aesthetic Plastic Surgery.
+The Male Plastic Surgery group specializes in cosmetic procedures for men.